aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/getting-started/how-to-run-in-docker/_index.md

 ---
-title: How to Run Aspose.Cells for python via .NET in Docker
+title: How to Run Aspose.Cells for Python via .NET in Docker
 type: docs
 description: "Run Aspose.Cells in a Docker container for Linux"
 weight: 140